AlecBenzer/alecbenzer.github.com/_posts/2014-09-23-how-rsa-works.md

 $$ a^{\varphi(n)}x_1\cdot x_2 \cdot\dots\cdot x_{\varphi(n)} \equiv x_1\cdot x_2\cdot\dots\cdot x_{\varphi(n)} \mod{n}$$

-And now we cancel out all the $x_i$s, which we can do because they're all coprime to $n$.
+And now we cancel out all the $x_i$s, which we can do because they're all co-prime to $n$.
 Which leaves us with:

 $$ a^{\varphi(n)} \equiv 1 \mod{n}$$